 USC’s head coach entered the matchup with a 1-3 record against the Tigers.
 The victory over the Tigers ended a two-game losing streak for Steve Spurrier and was the start of a five-game winning streak for USC.

 In 1977, wide-receiver Jerry Butler hauled in a 20-yard touchdown pass from quarterback Steve Fuller with 49 seconds remaining in the fourth quarter.
 The catch would put the Tigers in the driver seat with a 31-27 lead over the Gamecocks.
 The play that would ultimately win the game for the ACC squad.

 Following the win, this play would become known as “The Catch.”
 Not only did “The Catch” win Clemson the game, but it added to the deep history between the two rival schools.
 A heartache to Gamecock fans and a true classic to Clemson fans.

 In 2016, in a 56-7 rout over the South Carolina Gamecocks, the Clemson Tigers’ star quarterback, Deshaun Watson, had his way with the USC defense.
 Watson finished the game with 347 passing yards and six touchdowns.
 The former four-star recruit had an efficient outing, completing 26 of 32 passing attempts, a performance of a lifetime in Palmetto Bowl history.

 BetMGM is the premier sportsbook for college football betting.

 Whether you’re a first-time bettor, a casual fan browsing SEC spreads, or a longtime diehard breaking down over/under trends for Oklahoma football, there’s something for everyone.
-And with live betting there’s never a break in the action because ou can place live bets throughout the game!
+And with college football live betting there’s never a break in the action because you can place live bets throughout the game.